+The Commission is an independent body established under the Law Reform Commission Act 1975.
 The Law Reform Commission Act 1975 states that the Commission's role is to keep the law under review and to conduct research with a view to the reform of the law.
 The 1975 Act defines law reform to include:

 - the development of law